cvalleskey/jquery-rocker/README.md

 jquery.rocker
 ======

-A new take on navigation
+A jQuery plugin for responsive menus